bobvanderlinden/probot-auto-merge/README.md

 ## Usage

 1. [Configure the GitHub App](https://github.com/apps/probot-auto-merge)
-2. Optionally use a custom configuration as shown below.
+2. Create `.github/auto-merge.yml` in your repository.
+3. Customize configuration to your needs.
+See below.

 ## Configuration

-Create a file called `.github/auto-merge.yml` with the following content:
+Use the configuration shown below for `.github/auto-merge.yml` in your repository:

 ```yaml
 # Configuration for probot-auto-merge - https://github.com/bobvanderlinden/probot-auto-merge